insomniagung/Employee-Recruitment-Web-v1/README.md

-# Employee-Recruit-System
+## Employee Recruitment Information System
- Employee recruitment system made with Bootstrap, PHP, and MySQL.
+Employee Recruitment Information System of PT AKU, made with Bootstraps, PHP, and MySQL.

+This information system made by me when I'm intern at PT AKU (Arie Karya Utama).

+Algorithm soon.